H-chauvet/NautiluxTest/README.md

 # NautiluxTest

 This project is a technical test for Nautilux.
-The goal is to create and setup a REST API using Python with Django/Django Rest Framework.
+The goal is to create and setup a REST API using Python with Django / Django Rest Framework.

 # Installation